davidterroso/D/README.md

 # Introduction
 This repository contains all the code and work done throughout my dissertation, entitled "Characterization of Retinal Fluid in Optical Coherence Tomography".
 For more informations regarding this theme and its state-of-the-art, please read the full-sized PDF.
 All the experiments that took place during the dissertation, using this code is also there explained.
 Some code here used is inspired by the work of Tennakoon et al., 2018 [1].
 To understand the code that was implemented, please check the [documentation](documentation.md).
+To follow the implementation, please consider understanding the [pipeline file](pipeline.ipynb).

 # Installation
 The code here implemented was ran in a Windows device, requiring some caution with the installation of Tensorflow.
 This installation was done following the [Tensorflow installation guide](https://www.tensorflow.org/install/pip?hl=en#windows-native_1).
 This is only required to run the code using the device GPU, since the use of the CPU only requires the base Tensorflow.